vrugtehagel/yozo.ooo/src/docs/components/meta/property/index.md

 ### Non-live

 Occasionally, there is a need to "proxy" a value through a property on a custom element.
 For example, we might have a form-associated custom element, where we want to expose the `.labels`{js} property on the [`internals`](/docs/components/internals/) object as a property, just like regular form elements.
-It is not possible to use `$` here, because there is no sensible way of binding a live variable to `internals.labels`{js}; there is no trigger available to update such a live variable whenever `internals.labels`{js} changes value, and so we cannot reliably keep them in-sync.
+It is not possible to use `$`{js} here, because there is no sensible way of binding a live variable to `internals.labels`{js}; there is no trigger available to update such a live variable whenever `internals.labels`{js} changes value, and so we cannot reliably keep them in-sync.
 Instead, a manual property should be defined on the component itself, that is, on the `this`{js} value.

 ```yz
 <title>some-form-element</title>